VentureTech/proteus-starter/README.md

-Example App
+Starter App
 -----------

-The example app (*/proteus-starter/starter-app*) is a gradle project with dependencies on the Proteus Framework that you can download [here](https://github.com/VentureTech/proteus-starter/releases/).
+The starter app (*/proteus-starter/starter-app*) is a gradle project with dependencies on the Proteus Framework that you can download [here](https://github.com/VentureTech/proteus-starter/releases/).
 The project is preconfigured for use with Intellij IDEA version 2016+.
 Standard settings are provided for Intellij IDEA.

 <strong>Use</strong>